 Hammer and Sickle

 Hammer and Sickle is possibly the most recognizable symbol of the former USSR and the ideology that it represented.
-This symbol comprising two crossed tools came up at the time of the Russian Revolution and was later incorporated on the Soviet Union flag.
-The hammer is traditionally a symbol for the proletariat, while the sickle is a typical symbol of the peasantry.
+This symbol comprising two crossed tools came up during the Russian Revolution and was later incorporated into the Soviet Union flag.
+The hammer is traditionally a symbol of the proletariat, while the sickle is a typical symbol of the peasantry.
 With their coming together, the Hammer and Sickle symbol represents the unity of the workers and the peasants.
-Even after the Soviet Union got dissolved, the Hammer and Sickle has endured as a universal symbol of communism Hammer and Sickle
+Even after the Soviet Union was dissolved, the Hammer and Sickle has endured as a universal symbol of communism. | |

 Circle

 The circle is one of the most ancient, universal sacred symbols.
-It has held spiritual connotations for nearly all cultures worldwide and seen as symbolizing the concept of cosmic unity and eternal, infinite nature of existence.
-The circle is also considered to represent the heavenly bodies like the sun, the moon, and the earth, and embody their divine energy.
+It has held spiritual connotations for nearly all cultures worldwide and is seen as symbolizing the concept of cosmic unity and the eternal, infinite nature of existence.
+The circle is also considered to represent the heavenly bodies like the sun, the moon, and the earth and embody their divine energy.
 The Circle has had a significant influence on symbology.
-It has inspired and has been included in many symbols from diverse cultures. circle
+It has inspired and has been included in many symbols from diverse cultures. | |